wavemotion-dave/A7800DS/readme.txt

 Features :
 ----------
  Most things you should expect from an emulator.
-Speed is good.
-Sound is good except for the few games that run below 60FPS.
+Speed is excellent on the DSi and not great on the older DS-LITE.
+For the DS-LITE you can expect full speed only on a handful of games: Asteroids, Asteroids Deluxe, Astro Blaster, Joust, Robotron, Food Fight, Astro Fighter, Centipede, Galaga, Moon Cresta, Pole Position II, Space Duel, Space Invaders.
+Games that are a little slow but still playable include Meteor Shower and Time Salvo.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.